Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

-By the calculation, we can see that the result $3+\ln2-\Theta(1/\sqrt{k})$ in Theorem~\ref{t3} is better than $3+\ln2-1/9000$ for any $k<3\times 10^8$.
+By calculation, we observe that the result $3+\ln2-\Theta(1/\sqrt{k})$ in Theorem~\ref{t3} is better than $3+\ln2-1/9000$ in Theorem~\ref{t4} for any $k<3\times 10^8$.
 Note that for unsplittable $k$-MCVRP we cannot obtain further improvements using the same method.
-The reason is that even using an optimal Hamiltonian cycle the LP-based cycle-partition only achieves an approximation ratio of about $3+\ln2$ by Theorem~\ref{lp-cycle-partition}.
+The reason is that even using an optimal Hamiltonian cycle the LP-based cycle-partition achieves an approximation ratio of only about $3+\ln2$ by Theorem~\ref{lp-cycle-partition}.
 So, there is no improvement compared with the LP-based tree-partition algorithm.